Fcog/dutchlearningtools/VERB_MANAGEMENT_GUIDE.md

 1. **Create a new CSV** with just your 200 new verbs:
    ```
-   infinitive,english,stem,level,is_separable,is_irregular,[...all 24 conjugation columns]
+   infinitive,english,stem,level,is_separable,is_irregular,[...18 conjugation columns]
-   wandelen,to hike,wandel,A2,false,false,wandel,wandelt,wandelt,[...continue with all conjugations]
+   wandelen,to hike,wandel,A2,false,false,wandel,wandelt,wandelt,[...continue with present/past/perfect only]
    ```

 2. **Import the new file**: